 Posted by Synopsys Editorial Team on May 2, 2017

-It’s hard to believe that it’s already been three years since the Heartbleed vulnerability (CVE-2014-0160) was announced, and five years since it was accidently added to OpenSSL’s line of heartbeat code.
+It’s hard to believe that it’s already been three years since the Heartbleed vulnerability (CVE-2014-0160) was announced, and five years since it was accidentally added to OpenSSL’s line of heartbeat code.
 While the Heartbleed exploit was an accidental product of the underfunded and understaffed OpenSSL team, it turned out to be what some have called a “catastrophic flaw” or “one of the biggest flaws in the Internet’s history.”

 Even harder to believe is that three years later, many servers and devices are still affected by the Heartbleed vulnerability.
 According to a January 2017 report by Shodan, about 200,000 devices and servers are still vulnerable to this OpenSSL vulnerability.